Netflix wants to make in-app ads that don't suck

 Showing you a diverse range of products isn’t as lucrative as showing you the handful of things they think they can sell.
 This is how they make money off of your engagement when their services are cheap, like the ‘Basic with Ads’ plan for Netflix, or free, like YouTube content.

 Netflix offers three different plan types.
-The Basic plan streams video at full resolution (1080p) at “great” video quality with no ads for $16.49 monthly.
+The Standard plan streams video at full resolution (1080p) at “great” video quality with no ads for $16.49 monthly.
 However, the platform quietly stopped offering new Netflix users in Canada the ‘Basic’ plan last month.
-The ‘Basic with Ads’ plan for $5.99 per month is essentially the same but doesn’t include downloads and forces ads on you at the beginning and in the middle of your content.
+The ‘Standard with Ads’ plan for $5.99 per month is essentially the same but doesn’t include downloads and forces ads on you at the beginning and in the middle of your content.
 If you pay $20.99 per month for the ‘Premium’ plan, you’ll get 4K Ultra HD resolution and the “best” video quality, all without ads.

 Source: The Financial Times Via: Gizmodo